How to Use Social Media for Public Relations and Branding in 2018

 In April this year, United Airlines botched their response to a man being dragged off an overbooked flight.
 When the incident sparked off a public fury on Twitter with the hashtag #flight3411, United CEO Oscar Munoz apologized for ‘having to re-accommodate customers’.
 His corporate jargon bereft of any empathy did not sit well with people and led to the #reaccommodate hashtag mocking the company.
 To make matters worse, Munoz’s letter to his employees commending them after the incident was publicized online and worsened the crisis.

-Even a major brand can get their PR wrong.
+Even a strong brand can get their PR wrong.
 When at fault, accommodation strategies work well for brands: by making a full apology, taking corrective action, and ingratiating affected customers – as Dell successfully managed via their social media and blog after a spate of laptop battery blow-up incidents – you can put out fires without getting singed.

 Your public relations strategy for 2018 should include a structured response to negative feedback and brand crises that includes a prompt response, an acknowledgement of the mistake and clear indication of the corrective action being taken, publishing a statement on your blog, social media platforms and website, and acknowledging every complaint from followers to make them feel heard.